YugRokadia/QUIZ_APP/README.md

 7. First 2 questions would be general knowladge based
 8. Remaining 8 will be java related questions
 9. Make sure to run the SQL code in MySQL before using
+10. Login with a password u have entered in SQL in table user yet to make a Sign Up feature for this app